Chemo-kinematics of the Milky Way from the SDSS-III MARVELS Survey: Stellar Ages

 where

-$\mathit{P}(\mathbf{X}|\mathbf{\Theta})$ is the posterior probability function which is composed of likelihood function and the prior probability ($P(\mathbf{\Theta} \equiv P(t)\,P(M/M_\odot)\,P([Fe/H])$) of mass \citep{Salpeter1955}, metallicity \citep{Casagrande2012} and age (uniform prior distribution from 0 to 14 Gyr).
+$\mathit{P}(\mathbf{X}|\mathbf{\Theta})$ is the posterior probability function which is composed of a likelihood function and the combination of collapsed prior probability functions of mass, metallicity, and age ($P(\mathbf{\Theta} \equiv P(t)\,P(M/M_\odot)\,P([Fe/H])$).
+The Salpeter-like IMF prior is $P$(mass) $\propto$ mass$^{-2.35}$ \citep{Takeda2007} and the metallicity prior is the same used by \citet{Casagrande2011} (also independent on the stellar age, see their Appendix A).
+Conservatively, we choose to adopt uniform prior distribution for the stellar ages from 0 to 14 Gyr.
+We stress that the mass and metallicity priors used in this approach are independent of any further age assumptions.
+So, we consider that our results are suitable for Galactic chemo-kinematic analysis presented in the following sections of this paper.
 For each star, the posterior probability function is evaluated along every possible configuration in theoretical parameter space and integrated over all dimensions of $\mathbf{\Theta}$ but age:

 To save computational time, models older than 14 Gyr and outside $\pm$ 4 sigma domain defined by the observational uncertainties are ruled out from our calculations.
 Other relevant probability distributions of stellar properties can be also estimated in parallel to the age derivation such as mass, radius, radius and gravity at \textit{Zero/Terminal Age Main-Sequence}, and chance of the star being placed in the main-sequence or subgiant branch according to core H-exhaustion.
 We compute the mean age and the 5\%, 16\%, 50\%, 84\% and 95\% percentiles from the age probability distribution.
-We use the mean value of the probability distribution as our final age value for the maximum-likelihood isochronal age-dating method and determine stellar ages for 2343 stars with atmospheric parameters, 1709 of which have luminosity values.
+We use the mean value of the probability distribution as our final age value for the maximum-likelihood isochronal age-dating method and determine stellar ages for 2335 stars.
 We show the age error distribution for the isochrone method in figure \ref{fig:age_dist}.